leynos/crate-tools/docs/lading-design.md

       tool will check the command's output for confirmation.
 It will also gracefully handle cases where a specific version has already been published, logging a warning and proceeding to the next crate.

+    > **Current scope:** The implementation delivered in this phase plans the
+    > publication order and performs the pre-flight validation steps described
+    > above.
+Packaging and publish execution will follow in a subsequent phase.

 ## 5. Refactoring and Project Structure